Chapter 90: The Sound of Silence

 The signal hadn’t come.

-The entire plan revolved around a single moment: certainty.
-And now, that certainty had vanished.
+The whole plan hinged on a single moment: certainty.
+And now, that certainty was gone.

-The city above her was collapsing.
-A roar from a wounded dragon.
+Above her, the city was collapsing.
+A wounded dragon’s roar.
 An impact.
 Fire.
-Debris.
+Rubble.
 Silence.

 Was it too late?